 These regulations come into operation on the day on which the Taxation Administration Act 2003 comes into operation 1.

+[2A.
+1M Modification, to insert regulation 2A, to have effect under the Commonwealth Places (Mirror Taxes Administration) Act 1999, see note 1M.]

+[2A.
+1MC Modification, to insert regulation 2A, to have effect under the Commonwealth Places (Mirror Taxes) Act 1998 (Commonwealth), see note 1MC.]

 3. Rate of interest for refunds and credits (section 39)

 The rate of interest payable for the purposes of section 39(2) of the Act is 2.7% per annum.